South Australia

 The awards – known as Student Citizenship Awards – are intended to recognise those young people who contribute broadly through voluntary service to school and/or general communities.
 They exemplify the Association’s objective: “To celebrate and promote outstanding Australian citizenship”.

-For the 2022 awards, the ten students judged most worthy received an inscribed plaque and a ‘With Distinction’ certificate signed by the SA Branch Patron, Her Excellency the Honourable Frances Adamson AC, Governor of South Australia.
-These were presented by Her Excellency in an award ceremony held at Government House on Monday 14 November 2022 hosted by Her Excellency and Mr Rod Bunten.
+For the 2025 awards, the top ten awards were classed ‘With Distinction’ and recipients were invited to attend a ceremony at Government House where they received an inscribed plaque with a special medallion, and a ‘With Distinction’ certificate signed by the SA Branch Patron, Her Excellency the Honourable Frances Adamson AC, Governor of South Australia.

 The SA Branch Chairman Tony Metcalf OAM joins with all Order of Australia Association members in congratulating each of the worthy Student Citizenship Award recipients who were selected to be in the Top 10.